oqlaalrefai/ReadingNote201/read1.md

+How People Access the Web:
+  + Browsers: People access websites using software called a web browser.
+  + Web Servers: When you ask your browser for a web page, the request is sent across the Internet to a special computer known as a web server which hosts the website.
+  + Screen readers: Screen readers are programs that read out the contents of a computer screen to a user.
+They are commonly used by people with visual impairments.

+When you are looking at a website, it is most likely that your browser will be receiving HTML and CSS from the web server that hosts the site.
+Small websites are often written just using HTML and CSS.
+Larger websites — in particular those that are updated regularly and use a content management system (CMS), blogging tools, or e-commerce software — often make use of more complex technologies on the web server, but these technologies are actually used to produce HTML and CSS that is then sent to the browser.
+Since the web was first created there have been several versions of HTML and CSSAt the time , HTML5 & CSS3 were still being developed.
+###How the Web Works:
+When you visit a website, the web server hosting that site could be anywhere in the world.
+In order for you to find the location of the web server, your browser will first connect to a Domain Name System (DNS) server.

+##HTML
++ stands for HyperText Markup Language The HyperText part refers to the fact that HTML allows you to create links that allow visitors to move from one page to another
++ describes the structure of a web page
+The use of headings and subheadings in any document often reflects a hierarchy of information.
+The HTML code (in blue) is made up of characters that live inside angled
+###**HTML elements**
+The HTML code (in blue) is made up of characters that live inside angled brackets Each HTML element tells the browser something about the information that sits between its opening and closing tags. made up of two tags: an opening tag and a closing tag.
+<opening tag>info</closing tag>
+Tags act like containers.
+They tell you something about the information that lies between their opening and closing tags.
+<html> tag indicates that anything between it and a closing tag is HTML code </html>
+<body> tag indicates that anything between it and the closing tag should be shown inside the main browser window.</body>
+<h1>main heading </h1>
+<h2>This is a Sub-Heading</h2>
+<p>is the paragraph</p>
+**The characters in the brackets indicate the tag's purpose.**
+#### Attributes
+  + Tell Us More About El ements
+  + They appear on the opening tag of the element and are made up of two parts: a name and a value,separated by an equals sign.
+	Here an attribute called lang is used to indicate the language used in this element.
+	ex:	<p lang="en-us"> *lang is attribute name and "en-us" is Attribute Value* The attribute name indicates what kind of extra information it should written in lowercase The value is the information or setting for the attribute.
+It should be placed in double quotes. a few attributes (such as lang) can appear on any element.
++ <head>
+Before the <body> element you will often see a <head> element.
+This contains information about the page (rather than information that is shown within the main part of the browser
++ <title>
+The contents of the <title> element are either shown in the top of the browser, above where you usually type in the URL
+  + You will usually find a <title> element inside the <head> element.
+*** to create a webpage on pc : open notepad and type the code that you want then go to save as and type the name with html extension(file_name.html)
+### Content Management System
++ The tools provided in the administration sections of these sites usually allow you to edit parts of the page rather than the entire page, which means you will rarely see the <html>, <head>, or <body> elements.
+The advantage of this approach is that people who do not know how to write web pages can add information to a website and it is also possible to change the presentation of something in the template, and it will automatically update every page that uses that template.

++ Some content management systems offer tools that also allow you to edit the template files.

+Text editors usually have controls a little like those on your word processor, giving you different options to style text, add links or insert images.

+### Looking at How Other sites are Built
+just go to the page you want and then right click then click on view source and you'll see the source code its way to learn about HTML and discover new tips and techniques was to look at the source code

 each web page should begin with a DOCTYPE declaration to tell a browser which version of HTML the page is using
 <!DOCTYPE html>